champ96k/flutter-onboarding-screen/README.md

   @override
   Widget build(BuildContext context) {
-  //here we need to pass the list and the route for the next page to be opened after this.
-    return new IntroScreen(list,MaterialPageRoute(builder: (context) => NextScreen()),
+    /* remove the back button in the AppBar is to set automaticallyImplyLeading to false here we need to pass the list and the route for the next page to be opened after this. */ return new IntroScreen(list,MaterialPageRoute(builder: (context) => NextScreen()),
     );
   }